Power BI vs Tableau: Which is better?

 - Great performance

-- A large number of visual objects
+- Handles a large number of visual objects

 - Ability to blend diverse data sets